"Super volcano", global danger, lurks near Pompeii

 MOVEMENT OF EARTH'S SURFACE

-This movement forced the evacuation of 30,000 people temporarily from Pozzuoli in the 1980s and a fishing harbor in the old part of the town was completely abandoned.
+This movement forced the evacuation of 30,000 people temporarily from Pozzuoli in the 1980s and a fishing harbour in the old part of the town was completely abandoned.

 Once work is complete on the pilot hole, scientists plan to drill much deeper, to around 3.5 km where temperatures are at around 500 degrees C (930 F).
 But De Natale said this could take another 18 months and the area for the second phase has not yet been decided.

-His team has developed new fiber optic sensors able to withstand the extreme heat that would have destroyed earlier electronic equipment.
+His team has developed new fibre optic sensors able to withstand the extreme heat that would have destroyed earlier electronic equipment.

 "We will be able to identify the smallest signs of a future eruption...this is an enormous mitigation of the volcanic risk," he said.